-Disability, for the purpose of Social Security Disability, is the complete inability to perform work for gainful employment due to physical, mental or emotional factors.
+Disability, for the purpose of Social Security Disability, is defined as the complete inability to perform work for gainful employment due to physical, mental or emotional factors.
 In order to be considered disabled by the SSA, you must be completely disabled.
 This is defined by three characteristics:

 - You are completely incapable of performing any work that you have ever performed.
 This includes not only the last job you have worked at and other recent employment, but any employment from your entire work history.